CollegeFootballRisk/GamePlan/DecisionMaking.md

 ## Proposal Process
 The proposal process is a shortened RFC process, and can be used to change aspects of the game.
 It follows the following steps/phases:
 1. Original requestor (any one may make such a request) submits a pull request (someone may submit a pull request on behalf of other users) against this repository in /proposals/.
 The recommended proposal format is defined below.
-2. If such a proposal is allowed, any three game moderators may together move the proposal to a Simple Majority User Poll for the next day by approving the PR into /proposals/.
-Such votes will be conducted on the game platform itself.
+2. If such a proposal is allowed, any three game moderators may together move the proposal to a Simple Majority User Poll or Game Moderators Supermajority Poll, at their option, for the next day (or, before a game, at-will) by approving the PR into /proposals/.
+Such votes will be conducted on the game platform itself (or an alternative platform as suitable to the game moderators).
 Ten co-signers (who may simply state "cosign (reddit username)" on the pull request) may do similar.
 During the game, cosigners must have played at least one turn and not be labeled an alt.

 ## Definitions